ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

-7. A data-scientist who is interested in classifying cross sections of histopathology image slices decides to adopt a cross-validation approach he once read about in a book.
+Q. A data-scientist who is interested in classifying cross sections of histopathology image slices decides to adopt a cross-validation approach he once read about in a book.

 <table align='center'>
   <tr>